fredyjimenezrendon/Spring-security_Spring-MVC_Hibernate_MySQL/README.md

 Spring-security_Spring-MVC_Hibernate_MySQ-
 ==========================================

-Proyecto Maven con Spring security para manejar el tema de login y Spring MVC para manejar las para manejar los request y response
+Maven proyect that contains a Spring Secutity implementations for logins, and Spring MVC in the back-end for route http request, I used Jquery a some bootstrap in the front-end.